 Standard apartments/flats are not furnished, but if you plan on staying in Borås for a year or more one option is to buy some second hand furniture and appliances.
 In Borås, there are several well equipped second hand shops where you can find what you need at a low cost.
 Second hand shops in Borås (pdf).

 Searching for a sublet apartment or a room

 An alternative to a first-hand lease is to rent a sublet apartment or renting a room from a private landlord.
 Renting a room in a privately owned house or apartment often means low costs and a good opportunity to learn more about what life is like in Sweden.

 Be aware of Scams

 Unfortunately there are persons that take advantage of students, Swedish and Foreign, looking for a place to live.
-Our advice is too alwas keep this in mind, make sure that the name of the person you are in contact with is uses the same name on the lease agreement and on the bank account that you are asked to deposit money on.
-Don't pay money to someones accountant or lawer and never, ever deposit money to a non-swedish bank account.
+Our advice is too always keep this in mind, make sure that the name of the person you are in contact with is uses the same name on the lease agreement and on the bank account that you are asked to deposit money on.
+Don't pay money to someone's accountant or lawyer and never, ever deposit money to a non-Swedish bank account.

 Online ad spaces

 There are many online ad spaces that collect ads from other ad spaces and landlords that can be used to find a place to live.
 We have chosen to only link to ad spaces where landlords place their ads directly together with their contact information and that are free of change to use.